jessvb/simple-web-socket/README.md

 A simple websocket connection using Node.js.
 This websocket sends text from JavaScript in an HTML webpage to a Node.js server.

 ## sessions branch
-The sessions branch sets and gets session data.
+The sessions branch enables setting and getting session data through buttons on `otherPage.html` (and getting on `index.html`).
+When the `send` button is pressed (on either page), it sends the stored session data to the server using websockets.

 ## usage
 To set up the websocket, first open a terminal in the `server-side` directory and install the required packages: